therandogo/CyrusFPSGame/README.md

 The project was relatively simple, yet the json integration proved to be the toughest of the bunch, as i personally didnt have a lot of experience with Json integration but utilising online resources and a bit of ingeniuty i was able to make it work!

-For testing the features simply
+For testing the features simply:
 1. open the project by clicking on the uProject files
 2. hit yes if it asks to rebuild binaries
 3. wait a few seconds for it to rebuild and compile
 4. On entering the editor simply hit the play button
 5. Everything should work as intended

+In the project:
-     a.
-First pick up the gun
+1. First pick up the gun
-     b.
-Then simply press LeftClick to shoot your gun
+2. Then simply press LeftClick to shoot your gun
-     c.
-Projectiles launched from the gun damages the cubes so keep hitting until they are destroyed
+3. Projectiles launched from the gun damages the cubes so keep hitting until they are destroyed
-     d.
-Score for the respective cube is added to the UI Widget
+4. Score for the respective cube is added to the UI Widget

 Overall this was a very fullfilling and fun project and I would love to pursue more of these experiences at your company if deemed possible!